 - Complexities of individuals are increasing. - Prison population in Wales is expected to increase between 2025 and 2027 which will contribute to an increase in caseloads for Housing Options and housing related services. - Affordability and supply remain an issue. - Applicants registered with Tai Teg has more than doubled from 311 to 685 in comparison to the data collected for the 2022 Needs Assessment, the majority requiring 2 and 3 bedroomed intermediate rent and affordable properties to purchase. - Property prices on average on Anglesey continue to increase if prices on the Isle of Anglesey continue to rise by 5.0% a year, the average property price will be £295,548 in 2025. - An identified area is supported accommodation for households that are in employment.
 If households are in employment, the HSG supported accommodation become unaffordable for them.
-This does not provide an incentive for individuals to start working or enable them to retain their employment. - Finding suitable housing for Supported Living where enough space for 3-4 tenants and staff - parking is also a big issue. - Cluster housing needs to be explored, similarly to that of an Extra Care model for adults with LD / MH so satellite support can be provided.
+This does not provide an incentive for individuals to start working or enable them to retain their employment. - Finding suitable housing for Supported Living where enough space for 3-4 tenants and staff parking is also a big issue. - Cluster housing needs to be explored, similarly to that of an Extra Care model for adults with LD / MH so satellite support can be provided.

-e) Locational needs for people with physical or cultural needs Local policies/ strategies Anglesey Housing Register Anglesey Council Housing Prospectus Anglesey's Housing Strategy Gypsy and Traveller Accommodation Assessment 2022 Strategic Equality Plan Property needs (key section) Anglesey Council values offering applicants a wide choice in rehousing, recognising their needs and preferences while supporting the creation of sustainable, thriving communities.
+e) Locational needs for people with physical or cultural needs Local policies/ Anglesey Housing Register strategies Anglesey Council Housing Prospectus Anglesey's Housing Strategy Gypsy and Traveller Accommodation Assessment 2022 Strategic Equality Plan Property needs (key Anglesey Council values offering applicants a wide choice in section) rehousing, recognising their needs and preferences while supporting , the creation of sustainable, thriving communities.
 Locations should meet the needs of households by providing access to religious, social, and spiritual practices, healthcare, relationships, community connections, and emotional support.
 A requirement to meet the wider physical housing needs, such as adapted and accessible properties in specific/required locations.
 Suitable for Refugees and Asylum Seekers: Refugees who are not suitably housed under a resettlement scheme will need to source suitable social or private rented sector accommodation.
-This accommodation may need to be nearby or allow access to good public transport links to enable travel to local and relevant places of worship, access to culturally appropriate food items and access to local ESOL providers.
+This accommodation may need to be nearby or allow access to good public transport links to enable travel to local and relevant places of worship, access ļ to culturally appropriate food items and access to local ESOL providers.
 Culturally, properties with access to facilities to prepare, store and cook their own meals would be more suitable.
 Locations should meet the needs of households by providing access to religious, social, and spiritual practices, healthcare, relationships, community connections, and emotional support.
-Gypsies & Travellers: • This need is addressed through the GTAA All Other Households: Households that present with locational needs such as needing to be close to family, educational establishments and other amenities.
-Need can also arise from those having locational needs because of a disability.
-Evidence including data sources (key section) With regards to refugees and asylum seekers, the needs of individuals and households can differ greatly, making it challenging to predict future requirements.
+Gypsies & Travellers: • This need is addressed through the GTAA 23 All Other Households: Evidence including data sources (key section) With regards to refugees and asylum seekers, the needs of individuals and households can differ greatly, making it challenging to predict future requirements.
 The type and level of provision will depend on the specific locational needs of households granted indefinite leave to remain.
 While each person's needs are unique, access to good transport links is generally essential to reach education, employment, places of worship, and support services.
-External stakeholder consultation and engagement Refugee Resettlement Programmes Co-ordinator Digartref The Wallich Housing Support Housing Services Staff Betsi Cadwaladr University Health Board Private Rented Sector Estate Agents Grwp Cynefin, Clwyd Alyn, North Wales Housing Public Protection Planning Policy Children's Services Adult Services Hafan Cefni Shelter Cymru Key Issues identified Medrwn Mon The needs of families/individuals are specific and can vary significantly.
+External stakeholder consultation and engagement Refugee Resettlement Programmes Co-ordinator Digartref The Wallich Housing Support Housing Services Staff Betsi Cadwaladr University Health Board Private Rented Sector Estate Agents Grwp Cynefin, Clwyd Alyn, North Wales Housing Public Protection Planning Policy Children's Services Adult Services Hafan Cefni Shelter Cymru Medrwn Mon Key Issues identified The needs of families/individuals are specific and can vary significantly.
 It is not possible to determine where those who are granted the right to remain will require accommodation.
 Limited availability of specific data/information.
 Poor mental and emotional wellbeing can be a barrier to successful resettlement.